 - Acer CB242Y – More expensive, but has a fully ergonomic stand.
 No wide color gamut nor a headphones jack

 - Acer SB220Q – The most popular model under $100 due to its slim design.
-Also has no wide color gamut nor a headphones jack
+Also, it has no wide color gamut nor a headphones jack.

 - AOC 24V2H – A very slim design, but the stand cannot be detached; no wide color gamut

-Overall, the LG 24MP59G offers the most amazing gaming performance here thanks to its wider 40-75Hz VRR range and the ability to use FreeSync with NVIDIA cards.
+Overall, the LG 24MP59G offers the most fantastic gaming performance here thanks to its more extensive 40-75Hz VRR range and the ability to use FreeSync with NVIDIA cards.

 As for the other models listed, you can simply choose according to your budget or design and feature preference as they are all based on the same 22″/24″ IPS panels, but only Philips’ models have wide color gamut backlights.